-The Amsterdam Gay Pride, or EuroPride bursts out in the last week of July in Amsterdam in 2016 and lasts for 9 days of gay partying.
-Culmination is of course the typical Amsterdam version of the famous gay parade.
-Instead of wagons, the extrovert gay community will put itself on display on boats that sail through the Amsterdam canals, while the crowd, standing on bridges and along the canals, cheer them on.
+The Amsterdam Gay Pride, or EuroPride bursts out in the last week of July in Amsterdam in 2018 and lasts for 9 days.
+Culmination is of course the typical Amsterdam version of the famous gay parade on the canals on August 4.
+Instead of wagons, the extrovert gay community put themselves proudly on display on boats that sail through the Amsterdam canals, while the crowd, standing on bridges and along the canals, cheer them on.

 Gay capital of the world

 In the months leading up to the event, there is always lots of fuss around the organisation of the boats.
 People started complaining that the Amsterdam canal pride had become too commercial.
-Large companies such as ING bank and TNT postal company enjoy the marketing advantages of the large and televised event and have started to sponsor the gay parade, joining the parade on their own boat.
+Large companies enjoy the marketing advantages of the large and televised event and have started to sponsor the gay parade, joining the parade on their own boat.

 To meet these complains, boats from organisations that serve some gay community purpose have preference.
 Also, these types of organisation pay €100 euros to enter, while commercial boats pay up to €4500 to join.